kebaldwi/DNAC-TEMPLATES/LABS/LAB-1-Wired-Automation/module2-pnp.md

 The image used in this lab for the **9300** is downloadable from here [⬇︎Cupertino-17.9.4a MD⬇︎](https://software.cisco.com/download/home/286315874/type/282046477/release/Cupertino-17.9.4a)

+> [!NOTE]
-> **Note :** The process outlined in the pictures uses an older image but the steps remain the same.
+> The process outlined in the pictures uses an older image but the steps remain the same.
 You should use an image that is marked as MD or **Assurwave** for best results.

 1. Within Cisco Catalyst Center Navigate to *Design>Image Repository*